24/7 Emergency Fire Damage Cleanup and Restoration Services in Southern California

 3. Dishwasher Hoses

-A typical dishwasher hose is made from rubber and attaches to the kitchen sink spout.
-Older models are typically a plastic, braided design; newer versions utilize metal coils that can expand or contract with temperature changes in your home’s water supply.
+A typical dishwasher hose is made from rubber and connects to the kitchen sink spout.
+Older models use a plastic braided design, while newer versions use metal coils that expand and contract with temperature changes.
+Clogs, cracks, or loose connections at either end can cause leaks under your sink – sometimes undetected for weeks.

 4. Sink Spouts